lhz90529/CMU15213/Lectures/Bits, Bytes, and Integers.md

 - Early termination

 ```
-//Remember we are not doing any bit-level operations, we focus on Logic
+//Remember we are not doing any bit-level operations, the focus right now is Logic
 !0x41 = 0x00
 !0x00 = 0x01
 !!0x41 = 0x01